 Light should be viewed as a whole, and there should be interaction between artificial light and daylight

-The screening should ideally be a flexible solution that does not block out all light and views.
+The shading should be a flexible solution so as not to block out all light and views.

 The different types of light in the workplace

-To achieve optimal lighting in the workplace, one type of light is rarely enough.
+For optimal lighting, one type of light and lamp is rarely enough.

-Instead, different types of light should be used that are suitable for different work areas and provide a good dynamic.
+Instead, you need different types of lights and lamps that suit different workspaces and provide a good dynamic.

-First and foremost, there should be general lighting, or ambient lighting as it is also known, which ensures an even distribution of light throughout the room.
-This can be achieved through fixtures that provide diffuse light or a track system with the right spotlights.
+First and foremost, there must be general lighting, or ambient lighting as it is also known, which ensures an even distribution of light throughout the room.
+This can be done with luminaires that provide diffused light or with a track system with the right spotlights.
 It’s a good idea to have flexible lamps or systems that allow you to adjust the lighting if you need to move around.

-The light source should be shielded and positioned so that the light enters from the side of the worktable.
-Otherwise, there is a risk that the light will dazzle or reflect in the computer screen.
+The light source should be shielded and positioned so that the light comes in from the side of your desk.
+Otherwise, there is a risk of psychological glare or reflection on the screen.
 It is therefore important to adjust so that there is not too much light that makes it difficult to work efficiently.

-If it is a large open office, the same general lighting throughout the room may not be optimal.
-Instead, it should be adapted so that there is variation from the corridors, workstations, and other areas.
-Otherwise, it can quickly become monotonous and boring.
+In a large open-plan office, the same general office lighting throughout the entire space will not be optimal.
+Instead, it should be customised so that there is variation from corridors, workstations and other areas.
+Otherwise, it can quickly become monotonous.

-Our track lighting systems can be controlled, allowing you to adjust the light and thus determine the brightness in the room, whether it is in the office itself or in one of the meeting rooms.
+Our track systems can be controlled so you can adjust the light and specify the brightness in the room, whether it’s in the office itself or in the meeting rooms.
 Once the tracks are installed, you can freely choose where to hang the lights and direct the lamp’s light to match the room layout.

 Light at the workstation